seanhess/robotquest/README.txt

 To work on client: just hit the live api: http://dev.i.tv:3000/

+NEXT STEPS
+[ ] MCP Layer

+PERFORMANCE
+[ ] GZip
+[ ] Bulk Commands? (easier if we switch to /units/:unitId/act) with an action command, except each one needs a different body :(

 TODO

 [x] deploy doesn't use same version of redis ()